WC&S support groups help domestic violence survivors to tell their stories and grow stronger through shared experiences.

 - Future – exploring what life might look like after a personal history of abuse and trauma

-In addition to open discussions and education, these groups use experience-based methods and activities to provide further insight into the effects of domestic violence and how to cope with the complex emotions that it produces.
-Examples of this type of practice include practicing grounding techniques, art therapy, mindfulness meditation, controlled breathing, journaling and writing, positive movement, and music therapy.
+In addition to open discussions and education, these groups use experience-based methods and activities to provide further insight into the effects of domestic violence and how to cope with the emotions that it brings out.
+Examples of this type of this include practicing grounding techniques, mindfulness meditation, controlled breathing, and journaling & writing.

 Domestic violence can happen to anyone in any relationship.
-At WC&S, we offer a safe environment for anyone in an LGBTQIA+ abusive relationship who is seeking help.
 No one is turned away because of whom they choose to love; no one is judged.
 While anyone can attend any support group, we have specific support groups for LGBTQIA+ folx.
 Please reach out to email@example.com to learn more.